dfinity/examples/rust/basic_dao/README.md

 Note that the transfer fee was deducted from Bob's account.
 :::

-### Step 9: Let's make a proposal to change the transfer fee.
+## Step 9: Let's make a proposal to change the transfer fee

 You can call `get_system_params` to learn the current transfer fee:

 ```bash
 dfx canister call basic_dao get_system_params '()';